Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/overview.md

 ## States
 <div class="divider"></div>

 States can be used to deliberately block certain Intents.
-This can help with edge-cases or very large Intent collection
+This can help with edge-cases or very large Intent collections.

 ???+ info "States"
     Refer to [**State**]({{config.site_url}}ai/tools/interaction-panel/state/) for more information.